mahmoudazaid/Integral/README.md

     * <strong>Hooks.cs:</strong> The class responsible for setup and teardown

 ## Note:
-There is 2 Featres file has been created one for English and the other one for Arabic, but one feature file is enough only what you need is change the tag between `@EN` and `@AR`
+There is 2 Featre files has been created one for English and the other one for Arabic, but one feature file is enough only what you need is change the tag between `@EN` and `@AR`